SB20 - Flywheel Axle and Cog Bearing Service

 Who Should Do this Service?

 2. If you have grinding, clicking and thudding sounds that indicate bearing failure.
 All SB20 flywheel bearings are inexpensive.
-None costs more than $5.
 The service procedure shown can also be used to replace bearings.

 3. You read the Stages service bulletin on quieting clicking flywheel noises, and want to do a better job.